Miss World Canada

-Miss World Canada is a national Beauty pageant in Canada held annually in different incarnations since 1980 to select representative to the Miss World contest, prior to 1980, it was either a formal and/or informal title to refer to the Canadian representative at Miss World.
-The first year Canada got to compete at Miss World as "Miss Canada" (or "Miss World Canada") was in the year 1957.
-In 2017 MTC-W Inc. obtained the exclusive rights to send the Canadian representative to Miss World, chaired since 2016 by former Miss World Canada 1996 Michelle Weswaldi.
-The annual pageant is held each summer in Toronto, Ontario, but in 2020 the national competition was held on November 7.
+Miss World Canada is an annual national beauty pageant held in Canada held annually since 1980.
+It selects a representative to Miss World.
+Prior to 1980, it was either a formal and/or informal title that referred to the Canadian representative at Miss World.
+The first year Canada competed at Miss World as Miss Canada (or Miss World Canada) was in 1957.
+In 2017 MTC-W Inc. obtained the rights to send the Canadian representative to Miss World.
+The chaired since 2016 is former Miss World Canada 1996 Michelle Weswaldi.
+The pageant is held each summer in Toronto, Ontario, but in 2020 the national competition was held on November 7.

-In 2020, was integrated for the first time the head-to-head challenge competition as part of the Miss World Canada 2020 selection process, where all the 44 candidates faced off in an interview round hosted by the former Mr. World Canada 2012, Frankie Cena, and the first winner ever in Canada is Aiona Santana.
-The 70th Miss World Final will be held on December 16, 2021 at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
-Toni-Ann Singh of Jamaica will crown her successor at the end of the event.
+In 2020, the head-to-head challenge competition was added as part of the selection process.
+All of the 44 candidates participated in an interview round hosted by Mr. World Canada 2012, Frankie Cena.
+The first winner was Aiona Santana.